miguel-garces/Geol-Time-Scale/README.md

 To run on jupyter notebook, download GPTS.ypnb and related datafiles( gpts1995-2020.xlsx, laskar2004-100Ma_mean annual) and execute it locally.

-To run on google colab execute GPTS_Astrochron for Colab.ypnb The code generates a plot that is saved in a pdf format in your google drive main folder.
+To run on google colab execute GPTS_Astro_for_Colab.ypnb The code generates a plot that is saved in a pdf format in your google drive main folder.